Constraints on Multicomponent Dark Energy from Cosmological Observations: Results

-For the convenience of discussion, the DE density evolution are also shown in Fig.~\ref{fig:rho_de}.
-For comparison, the cases of the $w$CDM model and the $w_0 w_a$CDM model are also shown besides the $w_5$CDM model and the $w_{10}$CDM model.
-The parameterizations of $w$CDM model and the $w_0 w_a$CDM model provide monotonous DE density evolutions with redshift obviously.
-However, the lines cross over the standard line from bottom to top in the multicomponent DE models.
+As shown in Fig.~\ref{fig:rho_de}, we normalize $\rho_{de}(z)$ in the $\Lambda$CDM, $w$CDM, $w_0w_a$CDM and $w_2$CDM models with their own $\rho_{de}(0)$.
+The parameterizations of $w$CDM model and $w_0 w_a$CDM model provide almost monotonous DE density evolutions with redshift obviously.
+Contrastly, the lines cross over the standard line from bottom to top in the $w_2$CDM model.
 They have a tick-like density evolution.
-That means multicomponent DE can make a contribution to late and early universe.
+This means DE in the $w_2$CDM model can make a contribution to both of late and early universe.
+Thus it is possible to differentiate the $w_2$CDM model from the $w$CDM model with other measurements.